← Back

 Mijn Ede

 at NNT.
-About Ede Staal.
-The legend of Noth of Holland.
-A solo with Marcel Hensema.
-Played in every village and in Carré Amsterdam.
-Became a hit
+About Ede Staal, the legend of the North of Holland, a solo performance featuring Marcel Hensema.
+It was performed in every village and in Carré Amsterdam and became a hit

 2013